Winter holidays are coming! Liechtenstein Post introduced four Christmas 2017 stamps

 The stamps have been designed by one of the young, though very talented, illustrator and storyteller Eliane Schädler.
 The motifs created by Eliane have been chosen thanks to the design competition held by Liechtenstein Post this year.
 So, let’s have a look at these beautiful festive items together!

-For this year`s Christmas issue Eliane Schädler has created four stamps: “Star of Bethlehem” (face value: CHF 0.85), “Winter Forest” (face value: CHF 1.00), “Moonshine” (face value: CHF 1.50) and “Church” (face value: CHF 2.00).
+For this year’s Christmas issue Eliane Schädler has created four stamps: “Star of Bethlehem” (face value: CHF 0.85), “Winter Forest” (face value: CHF 1.00), “Moonshine” (face value: CHF 1.50) and “Church” (face value: CHF 2.00).
 All these stamps contain the image of a house with warm glowing lights against cold and dark landscapes.

 By doing so the designer created a very pleasant atmosphere of safety, happiness and joy.
 That is what Christmas means for everyone!